 How to Use Universal USB Installer

-Follow these simple steps to create your bootable USB flash drive using UUI:
+Follow these steps to create a bootable USB flash drive using UUI:

 - Download UUI: Visit the official download page and get the latest version.

-file. - Select USB Drive: Choose your USB flash drive (ensure it's correctly formatted).
+Universal-USB-Installer.exe. - Select USB Drive: Choose your USB flash drive from the dropdown list.

 - Select Distribution: Pick the Linux distro, Windows version, antivirus utility, or tool you want to make bootable.

-- Browse for ISO: Select the ISO file from your local system.
+- Browse for ISO: Select the ISO file from your local system, or use the built-in download link for the selected distro.

-- Set Persistence (Optional): For Linux distributions that support it, set how much space should be reserved for saving files and settings.
+- Set Persistence (Optional): For Linux distributions that support it, use the slider to allocate space for saving files and settings between reboots.

-- Reboot and Boot from USB: Restart your computer and choose the USB device as the boot source from your BIOS or boot menu.
+- Reboot and Boot from USB: Restart your PC and select the USB device as the boot source from your BIOS or boot menu (usually accessed with F12, F2, or Delete during startup).

 Universal USB Installer Specs and Download